 Fund My Retraining

-Kentucky Career Centers in the KentuckianaWorks region operate the Workforce Investment Act Dislocated Worker Program to fill critical skill shortages and help laid-off workers return to employment as quickly as possible.
+Kentucky Career Center locations in the KentuckianaWorks region operate the Workforce Investment Act Dislocated Worker Program to fill critical skill shortages and help laid-off workers return to employment as quickly as possible.
 If you don't have a marketable skill, you may be eligible for KentuckianaWorks Scholarship funds to help pay for your education or training.

 Free Career Training